FudanVI/benchmarking-chinese-text-recognition/README.md

 * **SAR [12]** is a representative method that takes advantage of 2-D feature maps for more robust decoding.
 In particular, it is mainly proposed to tackle irregular texts.
 On one hand, SAR adopts more powerful residual blocks in the CNN encoder for learning stronger image representation.
 On the other hand, different from CRNN, ASTER, and MORAN compressing the given image into a 1-D feature map, SAR adopts 2-D attention on the spatial dimension of the feature maps for decoding, resulting in a stronger performance in curved and oblique texts.

-* **SRN [13]** is a representative semantics-based method that utilizes self-attention modules to correct the errors of predictions.
-It proposes a parallel visual attention module followed by a self-attention network to capture the global semantic features through multi-way parallel transmission, resulting in significant performance improvement towards the recognition of irregular texts.

-* **SEED [14]** is a representative semantics-based method.
+* **SEED [13]** is a representative semantics-based method.
 It introduces a semantics module to extract global semantics embedding and utilize it to initialize the first hidden state of the decoder.
 Specifically, while inheriting the structure of ASTER, the decoder of SEED intakes the semantic embedding to provide prior for the recognition process, thus showing superiority in recognizing low-quality text images.

-* **TransOCR [15]** is one of the representative Transformer-based methods.
+* **TransOCR [14]** is one of the representative Transformer-based methods.
 It is originally designed to provide text priors for the super-resolution task.
 It employs ResNet-34 as the encoder and self-attention modules as the decoder.
 Distinct from the RNN-based decoders, the self-attention modules are more efficient to capture semantic features of the given text images.

 Here are the results of the baselines on four datasets.
 ACC / NED follow the percentage format and decimal format, respectively.
 Please click the hyperlinks to see the detailed experimental results, following the format of (*index* *[pred]* *[gt]*).
 <table><tbody>